 Tell your doctor if you have or have had any medical conditions, especially the following:

-- heart problems, such as angina
+- heart problems, including angina or irregular heart beat

 - low blood pressure